AndyLKhuu/gfs_simple_implementation/README.md

 - Organize the grpc messages members (repeated types, bytes, strings, int, uints, bool)
 - We need to check on what happens when you do overlapping creates(), we should prevent this.
 - We should have tests for every publicly exposed function
+- FIX up IO usage in repo.
+(IO usage is very coupled into our code, it shouldn't be)
+- Update transactionIds -> txids

 =========== THIS PR ===========
 - Remove unnecessary prints on errors as we already will log them if we handle the error correctly